hamidkhanjani/zoo/README.md

   - Mutations affecting an animal (create/update/delete/place/move/remove) `@CacheEvict` its `animalsById` entry.
   - Favorite-room aggregation by title is `@Cacheable` in `favoriteRoomsAggByTitle` and is evicted on favorite assign/unassign operations.
 - Notes:
-  - This setup is production-ready for a single instance.
-For multiple instances, replace the CacheManager with a distributed cache (e.g., Redis) while keeping the same cache names/annotations.
+  - Dev/test default: Caffeine.
+Production default: Redis (see `application-production.yml`).
+  - For multiple instances, Redis is recommended.
+This repo includes both Caffeine and Redis CacheManager via `app.cache.type`.
   - You can tune sizes/TTLs in `CacheConfig` or via `application.yml` without code changes.

 Profiles: